mrvnthss/mind-brain-behavior/README.md

 # MBB Essays

-This repository contains a collection of essays that I as part of the master's program [Mind, Brain and Behavior (MSc)](https://www.uni-giessen.de/de/studium/studienangebot/master/mbb) at [Justus Liebig University Giessen](https://www.uni-giessen.de/jlyou/en/index.html).
+This repository contains a collection of essays that I wrote as part of the master's program [Mind, Brain and Behavior (MSc)](https://www.uni-giessen.de/de/studium/studienangebot/master/mbb) at [Justus Liebig University Giessen](https://www.uni-giessen.de/jlyou/en/index.html).

 ## Table of Contents